Renderhauer/BeeLoadMock/README.md

 ░█▀▀▄ █▀▀ █▀▀ ░█─── █──█ █▄▄█ █──█ ░█░█░█ █──█ █── █▀▄
 ░█▄▄█ ▀▀▀ ▀▀▀ ░█▄▄█ ▀▀▀▀ ▀──▀ ▀▀▀─ ░█──░█ ▀▀▀▀ ▀▀▀ ▀─▀

+TOUCH IT
 1) Build main package
 2) Launch main executable file
 3) Use :8000 to handle load request (URLs can be found in "mock" folder)
 4) Use :7999 to send service requests

-Service requests:
+Watch URLs in mock folder and try to send some requests to :8000

+FODLER STRUCTURE
+* executable file
+* main-config.yaml
+* service-config.yaml
+* some-cert.pub
+* some-cert.priv
+* mocks_folder
+    *   mock1.yaml
+    *   mock2.yaml
+    *   ...

+SERVICE REQUESTS
 * GET /shutdown
   _stops :8000 handler_
 * GET /start